DelinteNicolas/UNRAVEL/docs/tutorials.rst

 Example
 ----------------

-A complete example code of the main function is available in the :class:`TIME.example` file.
+A complete example code of the main functions is available in the :class:`TIME.example` file.

 .. literalinclude:: ../TIME/example.py
     :linenos:
     :language: python
-    :lines: 11-
+    :lines: 13-

 .. note::  More tutorials will be added in the near future.